 There is only one train service from Delhi to Thiruvananthapuram which runs every day of the week: the famous Kerala Express (Train #12626).
 There are 9 other direct train services from Delhi to Thiruvananthapuram which only run on some days each week.
 Whichever train you take you will spend 2 nights on the train to reach your end destination.

-Train Times to Thiruvananthapuram
+Train Times from Delhi to Thiruvananthapuram

 The Kerala Express and 3 other train services to Thiruvananthapuram depart from New Delhi Railway Station, another six services to Thiruvananthapuram which only run on certain days of the week depart from a different train station in Delhi – Hazrat Nizamuddin Railway Station.